alberttangalbert/intern-exercise/README.md

 # intern-exercise

-A comprehensive Python-based pipeline for extracting, classifying, and analyzing clinical trial drug mechanisms using large language models (LLMs) and the MeSH (Medical Subject Headings) taxonomy.
+A Python-based pipeline for extracting, classifying, and analyzing clinical trial drug mechanisms using large language models and the MeSH (Medical Subject Headings) taxonomy.

 ## Overview